paulrobertlloyd/paulrobertlloyd-v3/source/articles/_pages/britain_rebranded.markdown

 ## British Airways and the BTA
 British companies operate on a global scale but many have decided that national associations are not good for business -- looking at the number of privatised companies that changed their names will tell you that.
 British Telecom became BT in the early nineties, although other national telecom companies such as France Telecom and Deutsche Telekom hadn't felt the same need.
 British Gas (now BG) and British Steel (now Corus) are two more recent examples.

-{% picture /articles/britain_rebranded/ba_logo.svg class="l-pull-right" alt="New British Airways logo" %}Another company finding itself in the media spotlight was British Airways.
+{% picture /articles/britain_rebranded/ba_logo.svg class="u-pull-right" alt="New British Airways logo" %}Another company finding itself in the media spotlight was British Airways.
 Preferring to be known as BA, it instigated a 60 million pound corporate re-branding that ditched its familiar Union Flag tail fins and replaced them with a number of multicultural designs instead.
 These represented the diversity of their passengers and destinations and would position the airline as "the undisputed leader in world travel".

 {% figure "British Airways world tailfins.
 The designs shown here represented Kalahari Desert, Scotland, England, Netherlands, Russia, Africa and Australia" %}
 {% picture /articles/britain_rebranded/ba_tailfins.png %}